indianamulets.com.au – ANTIQUE INDIAN AMULETS, ETHNIC JEWELLERY and HIMALAYAN ORNAMENTS

 High Grade Silver Front, Oblong, Filigree, Gilt, Genuine Coral Cabochon, 137 Grams

-This Tibetan high grade silver oblong gau amulet box ornamented with gilt filigree work and a real coral was worn suspended from the top gadrooned tube.
-The lower decoration is a stylised dorje ornament.
-The central field is covered in separately embossed or stamped gilded filigree sprig leaves, flower and petal elements, surrounding a stylized “Tree of Life with the Axis Mundi”.
+This Tibetan high grade silver oblong Gau amulet box ornamented with gilt filigree work and a genuine old coral was worn suspended from the top gadrooned tube.
+The central field is covered in separately embossed or stamped gilded filigree sprig leaves, flower and petal elements, surrounding a stylized coral bezel “Tree of Life” and with the Axis Mundi”.
 The axis mundi (also cosmic axis, world axis, world pillar and centre of the world) is a symbol representing the centre of the world where the heaven (sky) connects with the earth.